KARAMBITS & MAGIC SWORDS (Crazy Eddie stories part 1)

 2. SIZE DOES MATTER.
 A knife is not a sword.
-Most of the knife wounds you will see on YouTube or Google are from blades that would have been considered too small for combat on the battlefields of pre-firearm times.
+Most of the knife wounds you will see on YouTube or Google are from blades that would have been considered too small for combat on battlefields when swords were the main close quarters weapon.

 3. TEST IN SPARRING.
 If you spar with a Karmbit trainer (with proper protective gear for the job), you will find that while it is good offensively, especially against an unarmed opponent, it is more difficult to use counter-offensively against an armed opponent than when you are using a straight blade.

 What are the pros and cons of a Karambit?

 1. It looks intimidating.
 This shouldn’t be discounted as a small thing.
 Especially if your goal is to scare a bad guy away without having to fight him.
 This is a good goal to have for anyone, but especially useful when a female is accosted by a larger, stronger, but unarmed, male attacker.
 Most men who would attack a woman are cowards; so seeing a woman they thought was unarmed and an easy target suddenly pull out a wicked looking, curved blade will usually make them back off and give the woman the distance they need to escape.
 (This male attack on a female scenario is exactly the one that would justify the use of a knife against an unarmed attacker in many jurisdictions).